 Attorney David Fuchs will conduct an in-depth investigation into the fatal accident in order to determine who was responsible, which party is liable for compensating your family, and whether there are any relevant insurance policies.

 When there is a relevant insurance policy, attorney Fuchs will pursue an insurance claim.
 This can be a more efficient way of obtaining a fair wrongful death settlement without going through the time and expense of a trial.

 Under Florida law, a wrongful death lawsuit must be commenced within two years of the date of decedent’s death.

 This may seem like plenty of time, but two years can pass quickly.
 You may speed through the weeks, months, and the first year after the accident, especially when you are fighting with an insurance company.
 This is why it is important to speak with a wrongful death attorney about your right to file a lawsuit as soon as possible.
 You may not wish to file right away, but you should be well aware of your deadline.

-If you lost a loved one through a fatal accident, the Law Offices of David I. Fuchs will thoroughly review your circumstances, advise you of your rights and options under Florida wrongful death law, and when appropriate, represent you in a wrongful death insurance claim or lawsuit.
+If you lost a loved one through a fatal accident, David I. Fuchs, Injury & Accident Lawyer, P.A. will thoroughly review your circumstances, advise you of your rights and options under Florida wrongful death law, and when appropriate, represent you in a wrongful death insurance claim or lawsuit.
 When another person or business is responsible for your loved one’s death, attorney David Fuchs will fight for you to receive the compensation you deserve.